Healthdirect Free Australian health advice you can count on.

 What causes post-nasal drip?

-Rarely, post-nasal drip can be a sign of a foreign object in the nose (usually in children).
+Cold air and certain medicines may also cause post-nasal drip.
+Post-nasal drip can also be a sign of a foreign object in the nose.
+This is more common in children.

 The treatment for post-nasal drip depends on its cause.

-Some things you can do to help ease symptoms are:
+There are several things you can do to help ease symptoms:

 • Drink more fluids (preferably water) to thin out the mucus.